Denied Social Security Disability Claim?

 • We have 100 years of legal experience.

 Has your Social Security disability claim been denied?
-You should contact a Social Security Disability Insurance (SSDI) lawyer to assist you with your appeal.
-The experienced Pennsylvania Social Security disability attorney team at Handler, Henning & Rosenberg LLC represents clients with disability claims in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County, York, and neighboring Pennsylvania communities.
+You should contact the attorneys that Pennsylvania residents trust.
+The experienced Pennsylvania Social Security disability lawyers at Handler, Henning & Rosenberg LLC represent clients with disability claims in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County, York, and neighboring Pennsylvania communities.
 Since 1922, our firm has established a reputation of excellence, winning millions on behalf of our clients.
-We are one of the largest firms in the area and are able to take on even the most complex cases with extensive resources and decades of collective experience.
+We are one of the largest firms in the area and can take on even the most complex cases with extensive resources and decades of collective experience.

 Call (888) 498-3023 24/7!
 We have Spanish-speaking services available.